Punishment for Spain's Rajoy in regional vote signals tough election year

 The Socialists held on to their 47 seats, while Podemos (We Can), a year-old upstart leftist group competing in its first domestic regional election, won 15.

-Another upstart, centre-right Ciudadanos which could threaten Rajoy by siphoning off PP voters, grabbed 9.
+Another upstart, center-right Ciudadanos which could threaten Rajoy by siphoning off PP voters, grabbed 9.

 “The PP should be worried because the trend is clearly on the downside,” said Jose Pablo Ferrandiz, sociologist at polling firm Metroscopia.